Is intermittent fasting healthy

 • Fasting, which leads to calorie restriction, has also been found in studies to increase the longevity of even healthy people by kicking, starting the biological process known as autophagy, which is the breakdown and removal of damaged cells and cellular material in your body.
 Because of differences in metabolism and lifestyle, the period of fasting required to induce autophagy varies from person to person.

-• Autophagy can begin as early as eight hours into a fast for some people, while it may take as long as 16 or 18 hours for others.
-Better muscular performance, more vitality, and healthier skin and hair are all possible outcomes of this process.
+• For some people, autophagy can begin as early as eight hours into a fast, while it may take as long as 16 or 18 hours for others.
+This process can result in better muscular performance, more vitality, and healthier skin and hair.

 1. More Efficient Metabolism